Leveraging Pairwise Test Technique For Cross Browser Testing

-- It can be used in any type & scale of project, irrespective of the domain being used i.e. medical, agriculture, technology, etc.
+- It can be used in any type & scale of the project, irrespective of the domain being used i.e. medical, agriculture, technology, etc.

 - As pairwise testing is based on the principle that majority of the bugs are triggered through an input parameter or due to an interaction between a pair of parameters, there is a significant reduction in the number of test cases being executed.
 The test cases for pairwise testing can be instrumental in attaining higher test coverage with better quality assurance.

 - There is a significant reduction in the effort involved in designing test cases.
-As the focus is on the test cases that have the maximum impact, teams can achieve better test coverage with less efforts.
+As the focus is on the test cases that have the maximum impact, teams can achieve better test coverage with fewer efforts.

-Though pairwise testing or all-pairs testing has lot of advantages, there are certain limitations as well.
+Though pairwise testing or all-pairs testing has a lot of advantages, there are certain limitations as well.
 Some of the limitations are below:

 - Pairwise testing might not be effective if the interaction between the configuration variables is not understood while coming up with the test cases.

 - As the test combinations are derived using techniques like Orthogonal Array, there are possibilities where the most important inputs are not given proper consideration during test case design & development.
 In case of cross browser testing; ‘browser version’ is an important parameter and testing may falter in case certain browser versions are not tested to the full potential.